google.com, pub-1912466239183430, DIRECT, f08c47fec0942fa0 Global Mobility and Migration: Business and Entrepreneurial Migration

 Many countries are actively looking for entrepreneurs, investors, high net worth individuals and venture capitalists who have innovative business plans and optionally, some working capital.

-Some immigrants remain connected to their native countries after emigrating and their connections help promote trade and investment between the host countries and the countries of origin.
-There is also a growing business migration in the opposite direction, from the developed to the underdeveloped world, as investors and entrepreneurs relocate to immerse themselves in new markets and opportunities.
+There is also a growing business migration in the opposite direction, from the developed to the developing world, as investors and entrepreneurs relocate to make use of new markets and opportunities.

-The most popular immigration-friendly countries for Business and Entrepreneurial migrants which are covered in the eBook are Australia, New Zealand, Canada, the UK, the US, Singapore and the UAE.
+The most popular immigration-friendly countries for Business and Entrepreneurial migrants are Australia, New Zealand, Canada, the UK, the US, Singapore, and the UAE.